-While most of this process is natural and normal, when tartar and plaque begin to form the microbial balance in the mouth is thrown off, and health problems can ensue.
-The most commonly recognizable mouth diseases in dogs and people is gingivitis (inflammation of the gums) and periodontitis (oral cavity disease), but these conditions only represent the beginning of a much larger and more dangerous process.
+While most of this process is natural and normal, when tartar and plaque begin to form, the microbial balance in the mouth is thrown off and health problems can ensue.
+The most commonly recognizable mouth diseases in dogs and people are gingivitis (inflammation of the gums) and periodontitis (oral cavity disease), but these conditions only represent the beginning of a much larger and more dangerous process.

 What impact does poor oral hygiene have on a dog’s health?

 Recent studies have shown that without proper oral hygiene, the bacterial toxins in the mouth are absorbed into the bloodstream.
 This process means the toxins are filtered by the brain, liver, and kidneys to other areas of the body.
 Small infections occur and sometimes can result in fatal organ damage and failure.

 Some veterinarians are of the mind that the toxins spread throughout the body cluster in bacterial colonies within critical organ tissues, such as the heart’s valves, the liver, and the kidneys.